unimelb/unimelb-design-system/README.md

 ## Collaboration

 Collaboration is welcomed.
 Before you can Create a local development environment for this repository, you will need to set up Ruby.
-Instructions for doign this can be found in /collaboration.md.
+Instructions for doing this can be found in /collaboration.md.

 ### Setting up the development environment